manish7696/Chatbot-using-hugging-face/README.md

   git clone https://github.com/manish7696/Chatbot-using-hugging-face.git
   ```
 - Replace your hugging face api key with the placeholder
+- Replace the website url in the main function which you want to scrape
-- run the following command in terminal:
+- Run the following command in terminal:
   ```
   python chat.py
   ```